A Man and a Woman: Soundtrack

-The soundtrack was written by Francis Lai, and received Best Original Score nominations at both the BAFTA Awards and Golden Globe Awards in 1967.
+The soundtrack was written by Francis Lai, and received Best Original Score nominations at Golden Globe Awards in 1967.
 The film's theme song, with music by Lai and lyrics by Pierre Barouh, was also nominated for Best Original Song in a Motion Picture at the Golden Globe Awards.
 In Finland, it has become one of the most easily recognizable TV advertisement themes, having been used for decades by the cruise ferry brand Silja Line.

 Pierre Barouh, who plays the deceased husband in the film, also sings the songs in the soundtrack.
 In a sequence of the film, he makes a brief reappearance singing "Samba Saravah", a French version with lyrics by Barouh himself of the Brazilian bossa nova song "Samba da Benção", written by Baden Powell with original lyrics by Vinicius de Moraes.

 "Aujourd'hui c'est toi" is used as the theme for the BBC's Panorama current affairs programme.
 It is also used for Rede Globo's Jornal Hoje midday newscast, and YLE's Ajankohtainen kakkonen weekly current affairs television program in Finland on TV2 from 1969 to 2015.
 Harry James recorded a version of the film's theme song on his album For Listening and Dancing, released in 1981 (Reader's Digest RD4A 213).